How Much Weight Can a Truck Carry

 One of the most frequent questions we hear from businesses is how much weight a truck can carry.
 The question may seem simple enough, but the answer is a bit more complicated.

-To adequately respond, our dispatchers must take several things under consideration.
+To adequately respond, our dispatchers must take several things into consideration.
 The volume of the load is at the top of the list.
 We also consider whether the products require protection from the elements or must be kept at a specific temperature.
 Choosing the right option is crucial to ensuring safe end-to-end transport.

 |Type of Truck||Purpose/Uses||Max Weight Capacity|